ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ##### GET/HEAD

 The response body is a `struct AggregateJob` representing the current state of the reports in the job.
+The server mays return an error if no aggregation job is known to it for the aggregation job ID, or if the aggregation job results have been discarded, whether in response to a `DELETE` request on the resource, the task having expired, or any other garbage collection policy the server implements.

 ##### PUT